GanHunter/OpenSource/Reverse Picture search/README.md

 Reverse Image Search
 ================================
-This Web extension project will adds an option to the context menu to search with an image from various services and websites, such as Google, Bing, Yandex, TinEye, and SauceNAO.
+This Web extension project will add an option to the context menu to search with an image from various services and websites, such as Google, Bing, Yandex, TinEye, and SauceNAO.
 It has the options to open the search page in background tab and place it either at the left or right to the current tab or at the end of the tabstrip.